tyc/successfulunittest/manuscript/Let_Get_Testing.md

 ## Getting access to internal variables

-In the function `init_pwm_if()`, the variable `init_pwm_reinit_flag` is used by pwm stack to block its re-initialisation.
-The proper implementation is for this variable to be local to the pwm stack, so for the purpose unit test, this makes `init_pwm_reinit_flag` inaccessible.
+In the function `init_pwm_if()`, the variable `init_pwm_reinit_flag` is used by PWM stack to block its re-initialisation.
+The proper implementation is for this variable to be local to the PWM stack, so for the purpose unit test, this makes `init_pwm_reinit_flag` inaccessible.
 There are options to get around this problem

 ### Helper set/get function